 Please bear in mind that faculty reviewing proposals are not necessarily familiar with your discipline, pedagogical approach, or SoTL research methods.
 Be carfeul to effectively articulate your work so that faculty from various disciplinary approaches can fully appreciate its value.

-Proposals are submitted online through the form below.
-Proposals should be clear, complete & well organized with the following four sections (in this order):
+Proposals are submitted online through the link below.
+Proposals should be clear, complete & well organized with the following sections (in this order):

 If you are making a SoTL research presentation (defintion of SoTL research), include

 - an abstract of your presentation,